-Create spaces where employees are able to do something in the office that isn’t just work (yoga, ping pong, something stress-relieving).
+Create spaces where employees are able to do something in the office that isn’t just about work (yoga, ping pong, something stress-relieving).
+Consider providing after-work activities where they can socialize with each other and do things together outside of the workplace.
 It’s important that you’re providing a positive work experience that will add to a richer, more fulfilling life.

 Bottom line: burnout sucks.
 Not just for the employer but for the employee as well.
 Take the measures in ensuring your employees are happy and reap the success in the positive changes that come along with it.